GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: GL-LowPopArt : A MATRIX CATONI-STYLE ESTIMATOR

-We remark in advance that the final estimation error guarantee is mainly due to the use of matrix Catoni estimation~\citep{minsker2018matrix} in Stage~II, yet unlike the linear trace regression~\citep{jang2024lowrank}, we \textit{require} for the initial estimate $\bm\Theta_0$ to be asymptotically consistent in the rate of roughly $N_2^{-1/4}$.
-This was the main technical challenge for the algorithm design and analysis.
-We also note that Stage~I only requires $\Theta(\sqrt{N_2})$ samples (ignoring other factors) for \texttt{GL-LowPopArt} to obtain the desired fast consistency rate, which is asymptotically negligible compared to $N_2$, the number of samples for the final estimator $\widehat{\bm\Theta}$.
+The final estimation error guarantee is solely due to matrix Catoni estimation~\citep{minsker2018matrix} in Stage~II, yet unlike the linear trace regression~\citep{jang2024lowrank}, we \textit{require} for the initial estimate $\bm\Theta_0$ to be asymptotically consistent.
+This is the main technical novelty/challenge for the algorithm design and analysis.